embassy-rs/embassy/README.md

 - **Networking** -
 The <a href="https://docs.embassy.dev/embassy-net/">embassy-net</a> network stack implements extensive networking functionality, including Ethernet, IP, TCP, UDP, ICMP and DHCP.
 Async drastically simplifies managing timeouts and serving multiple connections concurrently.

-- **Bluetooth** -
+- **Bluetooth**
+  - The <a href="https://github.com/embassy-rs/trouble">trouble</a> crate provides a Bluetooth Low Energy 4.x and 5.x Host that runs on any microcontroller implementing the <a href="https://github.com/embassy-rs/bt-hci">bt-hci</a> traits (currently `nRF52`, `rp2040`, `rp23xx` and `esp32` and `serial` controllers are supported).
-The <a href="https://github.com/embassy-rs/nrf-softdevice">nrf-softdevice</a> crate provides Bluetooth Low Energy 4.x and 5.x support for nRF52 microcontrollers.
+  - The <a href="https://github.com/embassy-rs/nrf-softdevice">nrf-softdevice</a> crate provides Bluetooth Low Energy 4.x and 5.x support for nRF52 microcontrollers.
-The <a href="https://github.com/embassy-rs/embassy/tree/main/embassy-stm32-wpan">embassy-stm32-wpan</a> crate provides Bluetooth Low Energy 5.x support for stm32wb microcontrollers.
+  - The <a href="https://github.com/embassy-rs/embassy/tree/main/embassy-stm32-wpan">embassy-stm32-wpan</a> crate provides Bluetooth Low Energy 5.x support for stm32wb microcontrollers.

 - **LoRa** - The <a href="https://github.com/lora-rs/lora-rs">lora-rs</a> project provides an async LoRa and LoRaWAN stack that works well on Embassy.